ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Simplified-Nanite-Virtualized-Geometry-In-MiniEngine.md

 ## Cluster Partition

 With clusters and linked clusters, we can partition them into cluster groups as we do in the triangle partition pass.
-In addition, we record the cluster group index for each vertex in order to link cluster groups between mesh LODs after mesh simplification.
-This is also the reason why we use the QEM mesh simplification approach rather than the voxel-based solution.
-It is difficult to map clusters between mesh LODs using the latter method.
+Cluster group is the leaf node in BVH acceleration structure.
+Usually, it consists of four to eight clusters.

 <p align="center">
     <img src="/resource/simnanite/image/vtx_clu_grp_map.png" width="50%" height="50%">